theostoelzl/tfim-qmc/README.md

 	```g++ qmc.cpp -g -o qmc```
 4. Run executable with inline parameters:
 	```./qmc {output directoy} {temperature} {transverse field} {longitudinal field}```
-5. The programme will generate two output files; *spins.txt* and *opstring.txt*, which will be used automatically as input if a subsequent simulation is ran in the same directory.
+5. The programme will generate two output files, *spins.txt* and *opstring.txt*, which will be used automatically as input if a subsequent simulation is ran in the same directory.

-## Equilibration issues

-At low temperature, he results of this algorithm will depend slightly on the choice of initial (periodic) state ...

 ## Licenses